-In the 19th century, Cuvier's Gazelle was present in all the Tunisian mountains, especially in the high chains of the Dorsale in the region of Kasserine, in the northern chains of the Dorsale near Ghardimaou, Tunis, and Zaghouan, and in the southern pre-Saharan chains around Gafsa and Tamerza.
-Its range decreased considerably until the 1970's, before the Forest Office took energetic measures, and the numbers had fallen very low.
-Important measures of habitat management for Cuvier's Gazelle, combined with measures to protect the species, have recently enabled the Tunisian Forest Office to greatly improve the state of conservation of Cuvier's Gazelle; the objectives of the Tunisian program aim at natural recolonisation of the historical range.
+In the 19th century, Cuvier's Gazelle was present in all the Tunisian mountains, especially in the high chains of the Ridge in the region of Kasserine, in the northern chains of the Ridge near Ghardimaou, Tunis, and Zaghouan, and in the southern pre-Saharan chains around Gafsa and Tamerza.
+Its range of distribution had considerably decreased until the 1970's, before the Forest Office took energetic measures, and the numbers had fallen very low.
+Important measures of habitat management for Cuvier's Gazelle, combined with measures to protect the species, have recently enabled the Tunisian Forest Office to greatly improve the state of conservation of Cuvier's Gazelle; the objectives of the Tunisian program aim to naturally recolonize the historical range of distribution.